 For comparison, Tarozzi et al. (2021) use the ICC for switching decision of 0.09 in their power calculation.
 The 0.09 ICC was calculated from the data collected by Bennear et al. (2013).

 The simulation provides that to achieve an MDE of 0.388 (ICC 0.5), villagers need to make 5.4 agreements with others in a village with 20% of safe well, and about 1.7 agreements in a village with 50% of the safe well.
-Since the ongoing intervention shows that the current villagers are making almost 6 agreements on average and the targeted villages are predicted to have over 30% of safe wells, the calculated MDE is achievable.
+Assuming that well owners make 5-6 agreements on average and the targeted villages are predicted to have over 30% of safe wells, the calculated MDE is achievable.
 These numbers are calculated by assuming that villagers are perfectly committed to the agreement.
 The required number of coupon-exchanges will increase marginally to achieve this MDE when the commitment to the agreement is near perfect.

 If we consider ICC of 0.09, as in Tarozzi et al. (2021), our experiment is sufficiently powered to detect a much smaller treatment effect.